dveeden/mysql_maxdiskusage/README.md

 # Building

+This is tested against MySQL 5.7 and MySQL 8.0.
+Pull requests for other MySQL and MariaDB versions are welcome.

 Copy the `mysql_maxdiskusage` directory to the `plugin` directory of the MySQL source code.
 Build the code as usual or just run `make maxdiskusag`.
 Either use the resulting build or copy `maxdiskusage.so` to the `plugin_dir`.